-The Secrets of Catherine Zeta-Jones and Michael Douglas' Enduring Love
+The Secrets of Catherine Zeta-Jones and Michael Douglas' Enduring Love - E!
+Online

 Michael Douglas never even took off his wedding ring.

-That's how confident the actor was that he and Catherine Zeta-Joneswould reconcile after problems prompted them to start primarily living apart in 2012, Douglas based at their Manhattan residence and his wife remaining at their estate in Bedford, N.Y.
+That's how confident the actor was that he and Catherine Zeta-Jones would reconcile after they briefly retreated to separate enclaves of New York, Douglas based at their Manhattan residence and his wife remaining at their estate in Bedford.

 "Onwards and upwards," he told E!
 News in upbeat fashion in October 2013, two months after he and Zeta-Jones revealed they had taken "time apart to evaluate and work on their marriage."
 He elaborated on The Tonight Show days later, "Sometimes people take a little bit of a break, but it doesn't necessarily mean that's the end.
 I'm very hopeful."

-Maybe that positive attitude was the key—to their eventual reunion and for their overall well-being after the couple were hit with a perfect storm of troubles before their timeout.
+"I feel much happier after I come out of there without any intrusion," she said.

+And there are times when two halves need their alone time in order to make a stronger, healthier whole.

-In May 2010, Cameron Douglas, Douglas' son from his first marriage, was sentenced to five years in prison on drug charges.
-The Oscar-winning actor and producer was present for his son's sentencing, which he later called "adequate" for the crime—as well as possibly a life saver, because it forced Cameron to get clean.
+In May 2010, Cameron Douglas, Douglas' son with first wife Diandra Luker, was sentenced to five years in prison on drug charges.
+The Oscar-winning actor and producer was present for his son's initial sentencing, which he later called "adequate" for the crime—as well as possibly a life saver, because it forced Cameron to get clean.

 The Fatal Attraction star wrote to the judge in a note asking for leniency, "I have some idea of the pressure of finding your own identity with a famous father...I do believe out of this adversity he will be a positive citizen.
 I don't want to see him break."

-In the summer of 2010, the actor was diagnosed with what turned out to be stage-four tongue cancer—a revelation he was reluctant to make at the time, so he initially had his publicist say throat cancer.
+That summer, however, Douglas had his own fight for his life to deal with after he was diagnosed with what turned out to be stage-four tongue cancer—a revelation he was reluctant to make at the time, so the official word was originally throat cancer.
 He also may not have wanted to say anything at all, but he was about to go to Europe to promote Wall Street: Money Never Sleeps when he got the news.

 "There's no way we can cancel the tour and say we don't feel well," Douglas later said on the U.K. talk show This Morning.
 "I said, 'You've just got to come out and just tell them I've got cancer and that's it.'"

-He immediately embarked on a course of radiation and chemotherapy and he expressed nothing but optimism publicly, but his treatment did postpone production on the years-in-the-making Liberace biopic Behind the Candelabra (which, eventually, Douglas would win an Emmy and a Golden Globe for and find increasingly creative ways to thank co-star Matt Damon).
-Douglas has since jovially said that the cancer diagnosis gave him an extra year to sharpen his piano skills and perfect Liberace's cadence and mannerisms.
+He immediately embarked on a course of radiation and chemotherapy and he expressed nothing but optimism publicly, but his treatment did postpone production on Steven Soderbergh's years-in-the-making Liberace biopic Behind the Candelabra (which, eventually, Douglas would win an Emmy and a Golden Globe for and find increasingly creative ways to thank co-star Matt Damon).

+The actor jovially said that fighting cancer gave him an extra year to sharpen his piano skills and perfect the flamboyant entertainer's cadence and mannerisms.

 "When Michael was diagnosed with cancer I really thought, 'You are going to have to wipe me off the floor,'" Zeta-Jones later opened up to Stella magazine.
 "This happens to people all the time, but it's still a huge shock when the cards start to fall and you realize, 'My God, it really is happening to us.'"